AlexGalhardo/app.alexgalhardo.com/README.md

 ## Emails
 - Using NodeMailer and MailTrap SMTP, with HTML templates
 ## Uploads
-- This project can make uploads locally and in AWS S3
+- This project can make images (png, gifs, jpeg) uploads locally and in AWS S3
 ## APIs
 - This project uses 2 types of API:
    - REST